Lakshminarayananc/agile-web-development-report/report.md

 Goals
 -----

-The course had two educational goals.
+We had three educational goals.

+1. To teach students agile principles.
-1. To teach students agile principles and methods in practice.
+2. To teach students agile methods in practice.
-2. To teach them programming with a modern web framework.
+3. To teach them programming with a modern web framework.

+### Agile principles

+Agile principles describe an understanding - or a widely shared opinion - of what is important in software development.
+They are not unique to agile methodologies.
+What differentiates agile from traditional software is the stress that agile puts on these principles.

+The canonical source of agile principles is the [agile manifesto](TODO).
+As with any such document, the interpretation of agile manifesto differs from person to person.
+What follows, is our interpretation of these principles.

+The principles we tried to teach students were the following:

+* **Minimality**: The price of a project as a function of its requirements grows faster than linearly.
+Besides requirements, the same holds true with the number of developers, the amount of documentation, and the size of the code base.
+To maximize the impact we should minimize the size of the project to include just what is needed and nothing more.
+* **Change**: Customer's understanding of his own needs are always lacking, and thus requirements will always change.
+The project should prepare for this change.
+* **Understanding**: Work done without understanding its need leads to trouble.
+Developer should always understand (a) what he is trying to achieve and (b) why is he trying to achieve it.
+We can find the root cause by following the chain of whys.
+The root cause should almost always be "because the customer wants it and we believe it's for the best of the customer".
+Also, a task done without understanding why it works leads to trouble.
+Code that "works" is not maintainable if we don't understand how it works.

+Combined, there are a few consequences from these principles:

+* **Minimality+Change**: Preparation for future grows the project, but may end up outdated.
+It is very important that plans are lightweight and easily thrown away when outdated.
+* **Minimality+Understanding**: There is a need to understand e.g. the domain area, and document that understanding.
+On the other hand, we want to minimize the amount of documentation.
+Thus, we should document our understanding in code.
+The code should always represent our best understanding of the domain area.
+The code should be viewed as the most important design document for the project.
+* **Change+Understanding**: The developers' and customer's understanding of the project area should keep improving throughout the project.
+Much of this comes from the dialogue between them.
+Customer should have a concrete understanding of what is the status of the project, and where it is heading.
+Because the future is very uncertain, the basis for the feedback should be a working prototype of the system.
+Project iterations should be very short and result in a working software that the customer can evaluate.

+### Agile methods

 Agile methods are ways to achieve the agile principles in practice.
 They are important but somewhat meaningless without the understanding of the principles.
-The priority of the course was to teach test-driven development and scrum project management.
-In addition, should time allow, continuous integration, refactoring, pair programming and retrospectives were to be included.
+There is a very large number of different agile methods, which we pruned to a few.
+The priority of the course was to teach:

+* test-driven development (or actually behaviour-driven development)
+* scrum project management

+In addition to these, the following were planned to be taught if the time would allow:

+* continuous integration
+* refactoring
+* pair programming
+* retrospectives

 Web programming...